alexanderwende/injector/README.md

 ### Quickstart

 Use the `@injectable` decorator to mark classes as injectable.
-Create an injector instance and obtain instances of injectable classes by using the `Injector`'s `resolve` method.
+Create an injector instance and obtain instances of injectable classes by using `Injector`'s `resolve` method.
 The `resolve` method infers instance types from the classes you are resolving.

 ```typescript
 import { Injector, injectable } from 'injector';